Skip to primary navigation Skip to content Skip to footer

 Carthaginian Wreck

 In 1921 a commercial fishing company built this schooner in Denmark.
 The Carthaginian ended up in Lahaina by 1973 when she got purchased by the Lahaina Restoration Foundation to serve as a symbol of the whaling industry in Lahaina.
 She was sunk in 2005 to produce an artificial reef for Maui diving expeditions.
-She now provides a stunning underwater scene for Advanced divers at 97 feet, where you can find large fish and white tip reef sharks cruising around her 98-foot long hull!
+She now provides a stunning underwater scene for Advanced divers at 97 feet, where you can find large fish and White Tip Reef sharks cruising around her 98-foot-long hull!

 This particular wreck dive is a must for any shipwreck diving enthusiast.
 During Maui’s winter months, you can even hear male Humpback Whales singing throughout this dive!
-With 100 feet depth, divers should carefully monitor no-decompression limits and ascend with ample time to fully complete a safety stop.
+With 100 feet of depth, divers should carefully monitor no-decompression limits and ascend with ample time to fully complete a safety stop.